davidsaldubehere/georouter/README.md

 - [ ] Increase speed of Bellman-Ford algorithm via caching previous paths for negative cycle detection
 - [ ] Add more routing preferences
 - [ ] Remove utility roads from routing graph
+- [ ] Improve edge preprocessing via parallelization
+- [ ] Add a save and load function for graphs and preprocessed edges